ajrgodfrey/ActionBook/BrailleRInAction/05-MarkdownInAction.md

 ```

 Ozone=airquality$Ozone
-UniDesc(Ozone, View=FALSE)
+UniDesc(Ozone)
 rm(Ozone)
 # N.B.
 Various files and a folder were created in the working directory.
 # Please investigate them to see how this function worked.
 ```

 As an alternative, and if you do have a current internet connection you can view the result of running the [`UniDesc()` command on the Ozone data](https://R-Resources.massey.ac.nz/BrailleRInAction/Ozone-UniDesc.html) in your browser without having to re-enter the example commands.
-You can also view the [R markdown script created by  `Unidesc(Ozone)`](Ozone-UniDesc.Rmd)  which starts witht he following lines:
+You can also view the [R markdown script created by  `UniDesc(Ozone)`](Ozone-UniDesc.Rmd)  which starts with the following lines:

 ````